 Cost Analysis: ROCm vs CUDA Hardware

-AMD's ROCm-compatible hardware consistently undercuts NVIDIA's CUDA pricing across all market segments.
+AMD's ROCm-compatible hardware consistently undercuts NVIDIA's CUDA pricing across the market.
 The cost advantage ranges from 15% to 40% depending on the performance tier, making ROCm an attractive option for budget-conscious AI projects.

 Enterprise deployments see substantial savings with AMD's datacenter accelerators.
-The Instinct MI250 series offers competitive performance at 20% to 40% lower cost than equivalent A100 configurations, though exact pricing varies by volume and vendor relationships.
+The Instinct MI250 series offers competitive performance at 20% to 40% lower cost than equivalent A100 configurations, though exact pricing varies by volume and provider.

 AMD's aggressive pricing strategy aims to win market share by making GPU computing accessible to organizations priced out of NVIDIA's premium ecosystem.